meda98/nlp_project/README.md

 python movie_sentiment.py
 ```

-This script trains the final Logistic Regression model and predicts the sentiment of reviews stored in remarkably_bright_creatures_reviews.xlsx.
+This script trains the final Logistic Regression model and predicts the sentiment of reviews stored in *remarkably_bright_creatures_reviews.xlsx*.

 ## Technologies
 - Python